jet-thom/Blitt/README.md

 Not functional in demo: Profile, Saved, and Settings pages.
 Semi-functional in demo: Sell form takes data, can be filled out.
 However, this data is not backed up to a database.
-Functional in demo: Homepage, Registration, Log In (confirms with data sent to database from registration form, basic password/username hashing).
+Functional in demo: Homepage, Registration, Log In (checks information with database, uses basic password/username hashing).

 To run:
 Run python run.py from command line